dashingsoft/pyarmor/src/user-guide.md

   overwrite it

         cp /path/to/src/hello.py hello.py.bak
-        cp dist/hello.py /path/to/src
+        mv dist/hello.py /path/to/src

 * Copy extra file `pytransform.py` to source path, so that all the dependencies of pyarmor will be package into bundle

         cp /path/to/pyarmor/pytransform.py /path/to/src

-* Build with py2exe or cx_Freeze
+* Build with py2exe or cx_Freeze, if entry script `hello.py` is obfuscated,
+  the files required by `hello.py` are missed

         cd /path/to/src
         python setup.py py2exe